k0rdent/docs/includes/kof-upgrade-includes.md

   k0rdent.mirantis.com/kof-version=1.11.0
 ```

-If you want to keep old behavior,
+If you want to keep the old "instant upgrade" behavior,
 set `autoUpgrade: true` in your `kof-values.yaml` file
 and apply it on upgrade of the management cluster.